Donovan Catholic High School: Athletics

-The Donovan Catholic girls' swimming team won the Ocean County Championship for the first time in school history during the 2007-08 season, a first for a non-public school, then repeated in 2008-09.
+The Donovan Catholic girls' swimming team won the Ocean County Championship for the first time in school history during the 2007–08 season, a first for a non-public school, then repeated in 2008–09.

 In 2008, the men's track and field team won the state championship.

-The 2019 softball team defeated Mount Saint Dominic Academy by a score of 11-1 in the final of the tournament to win the Non-Public A state championship, the program's first state title.
-The 2019 team went into the Tournament of Champions as the top-seeded team and finished the season with a 30-2 record after winning the overall title by a score of 10-0 in five innings under the mercy rule against runner-up Cedar Grove High School, the second-seeded team.
+The softball team won the Non-Public A state title in 2019 (defeating Mount Saint Dominic Academy in the tournament final), 2021 (vs. Immaculate Heart Academy) and 2022 (vs. Mount Saint Dominic Academy).
+The team won the Tournament of Champions in 2019 and 2022, becoming the first team to win a second ToC title.
+The 2019 softball team defeated Mount Saint Dominic Academy by a score of 11–1 in the final of the tournament to win the Non-Public A state championship, the program's first state title.
+The 2019 team went into the Tournament of Champions as the top-seeded team and finished the season with a 30–2 record after winning the overall title by a score of 10–0 in five innings under the mercy rule against runner-up Cedar Grove High School, the second-seeded team.
 NJ.com ranked Donovan Catholic as their number-one softball team in the state in 2019.

-The Donovan Catholic Cheerleading Competition team finished the 2011-2012 season with the best record in school history:
+The Donovan Catholic Cheerleading Competition team finished the 2011–2012 season with the best record in school history: